vivekkash/mykart-mern/README.md

-# MYKART is the ecommerce website, developed using MERN stack along with the tailwindCSS
+# MYKART is the ecommerce website

+## Technology used

+1. Frontend - ReactJS
+2. Backend - NodeJs & Express
+3. CSS - TailwindCSS